Miranda Rights Endure Despite US Supreme Court Ruling

 The so-called “Miranda warning,” routinely administered by American law enforcement since the 1960s, came into the national spotlight last week when the U.S. Supreme Court ruled that police officers can’t be sued for not advising detained suspects of their right to remain silent during an interrogation.

-To be clear, the ruling doesn't remove the requirement that police "Mirandize" suspects before questioning them.
+The ruling does not remove the requirement that police “Mirandize” suspects before questioning them.
 It does, however, shield officers from civil liability if they fail to do so, potentially reducing their incentive to comply.

 The case stemmed from the interrogation of a suspect by a Los Angeles police officer in 2014.